Jasiel-Stark8/AIrticle/README.md

 - **AI-Powered Content Generation**: Utilizes GPT-4 to produce newsletters tailored to user input.
 - **Intuitive User Interface**: Designed for ease of use, ensuring a seamless user experience.
-- **Feedback Mechanism**: Allows users to rate the generated content, aiding in continuous improvement.
+- **Export Options**: Allows users to export their articles in various formats (DOC, DOCX, PDF, TXT).
-- **Authentication**: OpenAI Key will be needed for this app to run locally **Provisions**: A commercialized version of this app will be available to those that don't have API keys
+- **Authentication**: OpenAI Key will be needed for this app to run locally.
+        **Provisions**: A commercialized version of this app will be available to those that don't have API keys.

 <br />